ethangutk/Outrageous-Blades/README.md

 	<img src="https://github.com/ethangutknecht/Outrageous-Blades/blob/main/Images/Money1.png?raw=true">
 </p>

+#### 🟨 Gold
+Gold was a “Premium” status players could buy for the game.
+The pass cost 350 ROBUX and was also a one-time purchase.
+This status gave players a yellow chat tag and showed off they had Gold and some shop discounts.
 <br>

 #### 🔔 Buying Bells
 In Outrageous Blades, players could also buy Bells directly using ROBUX.
 This menu was also a considerable contribution to making some pocket cash.
 You can see the exchange rate below.
 <br>